-Information on signal levels is provided in the data sheet.
-Keep the signal levels within the specified ranges to avoid damage to the R&S ZNLE and connected devices.
+Information on signal levels is provided in the data sheet and on the instrument, next to the connector.
+Keep the signal levels within the specified ranges to avoid damage to the R&S ZNL and connected devices.

-4 Instrument Tour
+4 Instrument tour

-4.1 Front Panel View
+4.1 Front panel view